-The majority of the Company's bills payment collection services are governed by an agreement with Bayad dated January 21, 2013, under which the Company subcontracts with Bayad to perform third-party bills collection services for a group of vendors, including utility companies, telecommunications companies and others, with whom Bayad has contracted.
+The majority of the Company's bills payment collection services are governed by an agreement with Bayad Center dated January 21, 2013, under which the Company subcontracts with Bayad Center to perform third-party bills collection services for a group of vendors, including utility companies, telecommunications companies and others, with whom Bayad Center has contracted.
 The term of the agreement is three years with a renewal option thereafter by mutual consent of the parties.
-The Company collects a service fee from Bayad each month based on the total number of valid transactions it has processed that month.
-At the close of each business day, a payment transaction report is generated for each vendor and transmitted to Bayad.
-The Company must then deposit the day's collections into a designated bank account of Bayad by the following day.
+The Company collects a service fee from Bayad Center each month based on the total number of valid transactions it has processed that month.
+At the close of each business day, a payment transaction report is generated for each vendor and transmitted to Bayad Center.
+The Company must then deposit the day's collections into a designated bank account of Bayad Center by the following day.

 The Company also contracts directly with certain organizations, such as the Philippine Social Security System, private insurance companies and certain employers, to serve as a corporate payout agent.
-See "- Services - Money Transfer Services - Domestic."
+See "Business - Services - Money Transfer Services - Domestic Remittances" on page 94 of this Prospectus.